top of page

 Are our sessions confidential?

 Absolutely.
 All the information you share with me is treated with the upmost confidence and your contact details are never passed to others where I operate in compliance with the General Data Protection Regulations (GDPR) and the Information Commissioner’s Office (ICO).
 However, there are limits to confidentiality which I explain during our first session, where if you should tell me anything which indicates that you are a potential harm to yourself or to another, or if I believe anyone else is in danger I am legally obliged to act upon that information.
+I would always discuss this with you prior to any action.

 bottom of page